 Ouch!
 Da fuck!?
 Talk about a hangover!
 What the fuck happened yesterday?
 I can’t remember much of anything.
 Dancing flies?
 A sidecar in Manhattan?
 What the hell was that?
 Hey, brain, do you think this is a good time to do the riddle thing?

-A metro station entrance.
-I rush into it.
-My stomach doesn’t like the escalator’s motion.
-Not.
-At.
-All.
-I try to hold it, but nope.
-As I get to the platform, my stomach empties its contents on the floor.
+I try to hold it back, but nope.
+When I reach the platform, my stomach empties its contents onto the floor.
 It looks a bit like a stew with funny colors.
-I feel sorry for the few witnesses of this unflattering scene.
+I feel sorry for the few witnesses to this unflattering scene.
 I may have spoiled their morning.
-I turn around and run in the corridors until I return to the surface and breathe some fresh air.
-At least, I didn’t ruin anyone’s shoes.
+I turn around and run through the corridors to the surface and some fresh air.
+At least I didn’t ruin anyone’s shoes.
 Well, except mine.

 He is tall.
 He has long black hair in a ponytail.
 A little pointy goatee.
 Crazy eyes.
 Very pale skin.
 And… And blood on his lips?